guettli/frow--fragments-over-the-wire/README.md

 # Countermovement: static site generators

 If you internet page is just a digital business card, you don't need dynmic content.
-Even for blogs withs up to some new pages per week you don't need an interactive solution.
+Even for blogs with up to some new pages per week you don't need an interactive solution.

-SSG (static site generators)
+SSG (static site generators) work for readonly access.
+In this case it does not matter much if you use a SPA or if you use several pages.

-# HTML over the wire
+# SPA with "HTML over the wire"

 Different use-cases need different solutions.
 And I think most software projects are between both ends.